richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.11.2**
+Fixed bugs with touch interaction on pagination line.

 **Version 1.11.1**
 A more accurate representation of size for each slide.
 Slides previously were automatically rounded via javascript's clientWidth therefore not giving an accurate length when using many slides.